sgoldenlab/simba/docs/Scenario2.md

 * **CHOOSE BODY-PARTS**: Use this menu to specify which body-parts of the animals will represent their location.
   - **# ANIMALS**: Use this drop-down to specify how many animals you want to visualize paths for.

   - You should see a row for each animal, and two drop-down menues per.
 In the example screengrab above, I have two animals.
 In the first drop-down, select the body-part which you want to represent the path.
 In the second drop-down, select which **color** the circles and lines depicting the location of the animal should have.

+* **VISUALIZATION SETTINGS**:
+  - **Create video**: Tick the `Create video` checkbox to generate `.mp4` video path plots.
+  - **Create frames**: Tick the `Create frames` checkbox to generate `.png` files with path plots (NOTE: this will create one png file for each frame in each video.
+If you are concerned about storage, leave this checkbox unchecked).
+  - **Create last frame**: Create a single `.png` image representing the path plot at the end of each video.
+  - **Include animal names**: Print the animal name at the current location of each animal in each frame.
+If unchecked, the animal name as text will not be shown.
+   - **Multiprocess videos (faster)**: Creating heatmaps is computationally costly, and creating many, long, videos can come with unacceptable run-times.
+We can solve this in part by using multiprocessing over the multiple cores on your computer.
+To use multi-processing, tick the `Multiprocess videos (faster)` checkbox.
+Once ticked, the `CPU cores` dropdown becomes enabled.
+This dropdown contains values between `2` and the number of cores available on your computer with fancier computers having higher CPU counts.
+In this dropdown, select the number of cores you want to use to create your visualizations.

 * **RUN**:
   - **SINGLE VIDEO**: Use this menu to create a *single* path visualization video.
 The `Video` drop-down will contain all the videos in your `project_folder/machine_results` directory.
 Choose which video you want to create a path visualization for.
 Once choosen, click the `Create single video` button.
 You can follow the progress in the main SimBA terminal window.
 Once complete, a new video and/or frames will be saved in the `project_folder/frames/output/path_plots` directory.